quic-interop/quic-network-simulator/interop/README.md

 pip3 install termcolor prettytable pyshark
 ```

-Furthermore, you need to install Wireshark (version 3.0.5 or newer).
+Furthermore, you need to install development version of Wireshark (version 3.1.0 or newer).

 Run the interop tests:
 ```bash